The Reality of Censorship

 The BBFC will provide a video card with the appropriate classification to add to the beginning of the film.
 Also the content provider can add the BBFC certificate logo to the web site selling the movie.

-servants have been talking about 'light touch' regulation but even some of the 'light touch' minimal regulation may prove a lot stricter than it first appears.
-For instance it is entirely laudable that a company will be required to protect children from
+civil servants have been talking about 'light touch' regulation but even some of the 'light touch' minimal regulation may prove a lot stricter than it first appears.
+For instance it is entirely laudable that a company will be required to protect

 Rather perversely for the porn hating establishment, official censorship could actually kick start a mass market for hardcore Internet video.
 There are surely going to be some angry moral campaigners about.